luzmo-official/custom-chart-builder/README.md

 For more information about the query syntax and available options, see the [Luzmo Query Syntax Documentation](https://developer.luzmo.com/guide/interacting-with-data--querying-data#api-query-syntax).

-### Data Formatting
+### Data formatting

-Luzmo provides a powerful formatter utility that helps format your data consistently with the rest of the dashboard.
-You can import it from `@luzmo/analytics-components-kit/utils`:
+Luzmo provides a powerful formatter utility that helps format your data based on the format configured for the column (which can be changed by the user in the dashboard editor).
+You can import this utility from `@luzmo/analytics-components-kit/utils`:

 ```typescript
 import { formatter } from '@luzmo/analytics-components-kit/utils';
 ```

+It takes a slot content (i.e. a column) as an argument and returns a function that formats the data based on the format configured for the column.

-The formatter automatically handles:
+The formatter function automatically handles:
 - Number formatting (thousands separators, decimal places)
 - Date/time formatting
 - Currency formatting